-This section summarises the changes to this qualification specification since the last version (Version 2 October 2020).
+This section summarises the changes to this qualification specification since the last version (Version 2.0 October 2020).

-Version Publication Summary of amendments date 1.2 January 2020 Information regarding the wellbeing and safeguarding of learners added to Section 4 (page 31).
+Version Publication Summary of amendments Date 1.2 January 2020 Information regarding the safeguarding and wellbeing of learners added to Section 4 (page 31).
 2.0 October 2020 References to the Register of Exercise Professionals (REPs) removed as this qualification is no longer endorsed.
-2.1 June 2022 Information regarding entry requirements added to Section 1 Information about the language of assessment evidence added to Section 2
+2.1 June 2022 Information regarding entry requirements added to Section 1 Information about the language of assessment evidence added to Section 2 2.2 December 2024 Update to CIMSPA logo.